Tehama Trail Story

 Explore Our Family Farms

-Explore scenic Tehama County and discover the food, the farms and the people that make this agricultural community so unique at our Annual Passport Weekend held the first weekend in June.
+Explore scenic Tehama County and discover the food, the farms and the people that make this agricultural community so unique at our Annual Passport Day held June 6th.

 This self-guided agricultural tour allows event goers to explore Tehama County farms at their own pace.
 An easy-to-follow map highlighting the locations of participating farms is available online and also at participating Tehama Trail locations.